 A resource list of lower-cost professional counselling options in Vancouver.
 Corrections and suggestions welcome.

 From the people at Simon Fraser University’s Centre for Applied Research in Mental Health and Addiction (CARMHA).
+Scroll down for link.

 National organization promoting mental health for all.

-Information and extensive online resources for managing anxiety.
+National organization providing information and extensive online resources for managing anxiety.

 BC-based website offering comprehensive information on a wealth of mental health conditions and addictions concerns.